Dhia0Eddine/To_do_lis_app_Project/README.md

 ## Overview

-The **Task Manager Application** is a desktop application built using Qt and C++.
-It provides a user-friendly interface for managing tasks, allowing users to add, edit, remove, and mark tasks as completed.
-This project demonstrates the integration of C++ backend logic with a Qt GUI, incorporating features such as file I/O for saving and loading tasks, and dynamic UI updates.
+The **To do list Application** is a desktop application built using Qt and C++.
+It provides a user-friendly interface for managing tasks, allowing users to add, edit and remove tasks.
+This project demonstrates the integration of C++ OOP backend logic with a Qt GUI, incorporating features such as file I/O for saving and loading tasks, and dynamic UI updates.

 ## Features

 - **Add Tasks**: Easily add new tasks with a description.
 - **Edit Tasks**: Double-click on any task to open an edit dialog and make changes.
 - **Remove Tasks**: Select and remove tasks with a single click.
-- **Mark Tasks as Completed**: Check off tasks to mark them as completed.
 - **Persistent Storage**: Save and load tasks from a file to ensure data is not lost between sessions.
 - **Custom Styling**: Includes custom styling for buttons and task items to enhance the visual appeal.
 - **Keyboard Shortcuts**: Press Enter to quickly add a new task.